techjay-c/tp/docs/UserGuide.md

 ### Adding an appointment: `add-appointment`

 Adds a new dental appointment to ToothTracker.

 This is helpful when:
 - you want to schedule future dental appointments for patients with specific dentists at designated times.
-- you want to check for clashes with existing appointments
+- you want to check for clashes with existing appointments.

 Format: `add-appointment dentist/DENTIST_ID patient/PATIENT_ID start/START_DATE_TIME s/TREATMENT`